tidyverse/tidyverse.org/content/blog/tune-2/index.md

 ## Using future or mirai for parallel processing

 [Historically](https://www.tidyverse.org/blog/2024/04/tune-1-2-0/#modernized-support-for-parallel-processing), we've used the foreach package to run calculations in parallel.
-Sadly, that package is no longer under active development, so we've removed support for it and added functionality for the [future](https://future.futureverse.org/) and [mirai](https://mirai.r-lib.org/) packages.
+Sadly, that package is no longer under active development.
+We've been [progressively moving away](https://tidyverse.org/blog/2024/04/tune-1-2-0/#modernized-support-for-parallel-processing) from it, and as of this version, it is deprecated.
+In its place, we've added functionality for the [future](https://future.futureverse.org/) and [mirai](https://mirai.r-lib.org/) packages.

 Previously, you would load a foreach parallel backend package, such as doParallel, doMC, or doFuture, and then register it.
 For  example: